ibm-cloud-docs/SecureGateway/securegateway_faq.md

 When the Secure Gateway client disconnected unexpectedly, please go to the status page to check whether there is disruptive maintenance at that time.

-If the maintenance needs to have disruption over 10 minutes, then you might need to manually restart the Secure Gateway client to reconnect to the Secure Gateway server after the maintenance.
-Normally, the service downtime will be equal to or less than 10 minutes, the Secure Gateway client (after version v180) should be able to reconnect to the Secure Gateway server automatically.

 ## How can we avoid manually restart after the disruptive maintenance?
 {: #faq-manually-restart}